mafaldasalomao/mafaldasalomao/README.md

 ## Profile Salomão Machado Mafalda ##

-- 👨‍🎓 Graduação em Sistemas de informação UFAC &  Mestre em Ciência da Computação UFAC.
+- 👨‍🎓 Graduation in Information Systems UFAC & Master in Computer Science UFAC...
-- 👨‍💻 Desenvolvedor, Analista e pesquisador  ...
+- 👨‍💻 Developer, Analyst and Researcher  ...
-- 📚 Amante de backend  ...
+- 📚 Backend lover  ...
-- 📈 Espero colaborar com meus projetos🤗🚀 ....
+- 📈 I hope to collaborate with mine and your projects🤗🚀 ....
-- Endereço para acessar CV: http://lattes.cnpq.br/5922997259214921 ✌️✌️
+- Address to access CV: http://lattes.cnpq.br/5922997259214921 ✌️✌️
 - ID Lattes: 5922997259214921
-- 🌟 Última atualização do currículo em 19/07/2022 🌟
+- 🌟 Curriculum last updated on 19/07/2022 🌟